SabreTools/MPF/README.md

 ### Build Scripts

 Windows users may run `publish-win.ps1` and Linux users may run `publish-nix.sh` to perform a full release build.

-- `publish-win.ps1` will build and package all variants of MPF UI and MPF.Check
+Both scripts will build and package all variants of MPF UI and MPF.Check with commandline switches to control what is included.

-  - The script requires [7-zip commandline](https://www.7-zip.org/download.html) and [Git for Windows](https://git-scm.com/downloads) to be installed and in `PATH`
+- `publish-win.ps1` requires [7-zip commandline](https://www.7-zip.org/download.html) and [Git for Windows](https://git-scm.com/downloads) to be installed and in `PATH`
-- `publish-nix.sh` will _only_ build and package all variants of MPF.Check
-  - The script requires `zip` and `git` to be installed and in `PATH`
+- `publish-nix.sh` requires `zip` and `git` to be installed and in `PATH`

 ## Information